"All data to be useful has to "be spatial"!

 The Geospatial and Information community is actively engaged in many diverse building block initiatives that are supporting and shaping the smart city.
 A broader understanding of the significance of these spatial initiatives within an organization is required to realize the benefits from this potential and enable a smarter city.
 The presentations will speak to the critical role that the geospatial and information community plays in the evolution of the smart city.

-Call for Presentations and Sponsorship Opportunities to be announced soon!
+Call for Presentations are now open.
+Contact: Sponsorship Opportunities to receive more details!